If you want a reliable camera that you can use in most situations, you will want to take a look at this list of the best

-It has been created with video in mind, and it has got all you need—except in-body stabilization—if you’re not looking for a full-frame camera because of their price.
+It has been created with video in mind, and it has got all you need—except in-body stabilization—if you’re not looking for a full-frame camera because of its price.

 The autofocus is really good and reliable, and the excellent colors science from Canon is still visible in this camera.